 Agco Corp.
-(AGCO), the world’s third-largest farm equipment maker, plans to boost manufacturing of crop- storage and livestock equipment in Brazil, China and Russia as the developing nations build infrastructure to meet growing food demand.
+(AGCO:US), the world’s third-largest farm equipment maker, plans to boost manufacturing of crop- storage and livestock equipment in Brazil, China and Russia as the developing nations build infrastructure to meet growing food demand.

 “Infrastructure is topic number one,” Martin Richenhagen, chairman and chief executive officer of the Duluth, Georgia- based company, said in a phone interview today.
 “We now need to develop our activities over there.
 That will help to support our growth ambitions.”